rynaardb/TIL/books/README.md

 # Books

-Books I own and currently reading
+Books I own and/or currently reading.

 ## Reading